codeigniter4/CodeIgniter4/user_guide_src/source/concepts/autoloader.rst

 .. versionadded:: 4.5.0

-When you use Composer, you could improve the performance of autoloading with Composer's classmap dump.
+When you use Composer, you may improve the performance of autoloading with Composer's classmap dump.

 Add your ``App`` namespace in your **composer.json**, and run ``composer dump-autoload``.